SaraVieira/fiddly/Readme.md

 ## Options

-Options are placed in a `.fiddly.config.json` or as a "fiddly" key in `package.json` and it contains the following options:
+Options are placed in a `.fiddly.config.json` or as a `fiddly` key in `package.json` and it contains the following options:

 | Option          | Default                            | Description                                                               |
 | --------------- | ---------------------------------- | ------------------------------------------------------------------------- |